PaulineJac/GasparoSardiToponomasia/HTR/README.md

 - In the Models folder you will find the models produced.

-- In order to test and compare our HTR modes, we have divided our ground truth into three parts according to the .txt files available in the Split folder
+- In order to test and compare our HTR modes, we have divided our ground truth into three parts according to the .txt files available in the Split folder.